andrewjadams3/CS-253-Blog/README.md

 - Permalinks for individual posts
 - Posts allow valid HTML
 - Page caching using Memcached
-- JSON representation provided when ".json" is added to any URL
+- JSON representation provided when ".json" is added to a permalink *Note: JSON for main page is accessed through /blog/.json/*

 ####Details
 Created using Python 2.7, webapp2 framework, Jinja2 templating engine, hosted on Google App Engine